Tarjei Strøm

-Tarjei Frugård Strøm (born October 26, 1978 in Bergen, Norway) is a drummer for the Norwegian rock groups Ralph Myerz and the Jack Herren Band and Datarock.
+Tarjei Frugård Strøm (born October 26, 1978) is a Norwegian TV presenter and radio host, and a drummer for the rock/electronica groups Ralph Myerz and the Jack Herren Band and Datarock.

-He also co-hosted the radio show 'Sexy' on Norwegian radio channel NRK P3, along with Totto Mjelde.

-Bands
+Radio and TV work

+Strøm works with the national broadcaster NRK, primarily as a radio host for music programmes, but he's also done a several large TV shows – among those, The Stream and the music award show Spellemannprisen.

+Musical career

 Ralph Myerz and The Jack Herren Band

-The band was formed in 1997 when Erlend Sellevold asked for people to play percussion with him during a party in Bergen.
+The band was formed in 1997 when Erlend Sellevold aka DJ Ralph Myerz asked for people to play percussion with him during a party in Bergen.
 Thomas Lønnheim and Tarjei Strøm showed up through a combination of mutual contacts and high-school friendship.
 Supposedly a one-time-event, they had so much fun playing together that they decided to form a band, and Ralph Myerz & The Jack Herren Band was formed.
-After releasing a 7" and a 12" on the Norwegian record label Tellé Records.
-Those limited releases were followed by some attention from magazines and dj's around Europe, including Dimitri from Paris who included the track "Nikita" on one of his Playboy Mansion CD-compilations.
-In 2002 they were signed by the US label Emperor Norton Records, and they released their EP, A Special EP.
-The album A Special Album followed one year later.
-It included the tracks "Casino" and "Think Twice", which both became hits in clubs across Europe, and commercial hits in Norway.
-During their touring promoting this album, the band was joined by guitarist Mads Berven on their live shows.

 Datarock

-Strøm is also one of the touring and recording drummers for the Norwegian electronic group Datarock.
+Strøm was a touring and studio session drummer for the Norwegian rock/electronica group Datarock.

+Studio/session work

+Strøm has contributed to albums by several artists, among those Kings of Convenience, Ephemera, and Maria Mena.